-When developing a methodology to separate the going concern value between the real estate and business and personal property, the starting point is to estimate the going concern value using

-16 The Appraisal of Real Estate, 13th Edition, (Chicago, IL: Appraisal Institute, 2008) 391-392 revenues and expenses (published and actual subject financial data), and market capitalization rates for the going concern.
+When developing a methodology to separate the going concern value between the real estate and business and personal property, the starting point is to estimate the going concern value using revenues and expenses (published and actual subject financial data), and market capitalization rates for the going concern.
 The income approach is the most applicable approach to support the going concern value and was therefore, not utilized for Specialty 153 properties.